jakeyizle/mcl-ts/README.md

-The idea behind this project is to go over all of your SSBM slippi replay files and get the conversions (as defined by slippi-js, basically combos).
-These are stored in a sqlite database, which we can search from.
-You can assign conversions to playlists, and then play them and record them (using OBS or dolphin frame dump and eventually upload them to gfycat).
-There are several settings that need to be set.
+The idea behind this project is to be able to search your combos and make/record several combos back-to-back (a playlist).
+Currently this supports native Dolphin recording, and using OBS.

 PLATFORMS:

-    Windows (see releases)
+    Windows/Osx/Ubunutu
+    I have only tested the windows release

 Versioning:

-    Expect every release to contain breaking changes for the foreseeable future
+    Updating should work

 Security: